aws/aws-cdk/packages/aws-cdk-docs/src/stacks.rst

 A |stack| is an |cdk| construct that can be deployed into an AWS environment.
-The combination of region and account becomes the stack's *environment*, as described in :doc:`environments`_.
+The combination of region and account becomes the stack's *environment*, as described in :ref:`environments`.
 Most production apps consist of multiple stacks of resources that are deployed as a single transaction using a resource provisioning service like |CFN|.
 Any resources added directly or indirectly as children of a stack are included in the stack's template as it is synthesized by